OpenModelica/OpenModelica/README-OMDev-MINGW.txt

 4. inside the OpenModelica directory you will find a .project-sample file which you should rename to OpenModelica/.project and do whatever modifications you need on it to reflect your paths.
+Windows doesn't let you create files that start with dot (.) so you do like this:
+   Copy your .project-sample to .project again from DOS:
+   Start->Run->cmd.exe
+   $ cd \path\to\OpenModelica
+   $ ren ".project-sample" ".project"

 5. rename the file the OpenModelica/.externalToolBuilders/OMDev-MINGW-OpenModelicaBuilder.launch-sample
    to OpenModelica/.externalToolBuilders/OMDev-MINGW-OpenModelicaBuilder.launch and do whatever